 Raising footfall exponentially would also require support and help from the Town - particularly the Warwick Visitor Information Centre (VIC).
 Two years ago we approached the VIC and asked them for help to promote the Lord Leycester to tourists and visitors to Warwick.
 Since then we have been delighted at the increase in numbers of visitors to our site.
-12,000 visitors reached in 2019.
+In 2019 we reached 12,000 visitors.